rcn-ee/X-LINUX-NFC5/README.md

 Enter the build directory in the Demo application source code
  $ cd Linux_RFAL_st25r3911_v2.2.0/linux_demo/build

+Remove all files and folders from this directory
+ $ rm -rf *

 RUN below command to generate makefiles from CMakeLists
  $ cmake ..